Intro

 L2 regularization is usually not applied to bias terms.

-While it is technically possible to include them, empirical results show that the effect is often negligible, which is why this is largely a conventional choice.
+While it is technically possible to include them, their practical effect is often small, which is why omitting them has become a common convention.

 Why Large Biases Do Not Pose a Problem

-A large bias does not make a neuron sensitive to inputs in the same way large weights do.
+A large bias does not amplify input sensitivity in the same way large weights do.

 Large Biases Can Enhance Network Flexibility

-Allowing large biases can increase the flexibility of the network’s behavior.
+Allowing biases to remain unconstrained can increase the flexibility of the network’s behavior.

 For these reasons, in practice biases are almost never included in the regularization terms.